Moussa Sissoko: Senior

 On 3 August 2009, Sissoko earned his first call up to the senior team for a 2010 FIFA World Cup qualification match against the Faroe Islands.
 Sissoko did not make his debut in the match.
 On 6 October, he was named to the senior squad for the second time for the team's final World Cup qualification matches against the Faroe Islands and Austria.
 Sissoko earned his first cap in the match against the Faroe Islands appearing as a substitute for Jérémy Toulalan in the second half.
 France won the match 5–0.

 With France's spot in the play-offs already secured, Sissoko made his first career start in the match against Austria, which France won 3–1.
 Despite appearing regularly in the squad under Raymond Domenech in the 2009–10 season, Sissoko failed to make the squad for the 2010 FIFA World Cup.

 On 13 May 2014, Sissoko was named in Didier Deschamps' squad for the 2014 FIFA World Cup.
 He made his FIFA World Cup debut in 2014, coming on as a substitute in France's 3–0 group win over Honduras.
 In France's second match of the tournament, a 5–2 victory over Switzerland, he was named in the starting line-up and scored his first international goal.

 Sissoko was involved in France's run to the final of the 2016 UEFA European Championship, making four starts in the tournament.
 He put in an inspired performance in the final against Portugal, having two shots saved in the 1–0 extra time defeat.

-On 17 May 2018, he was named on the standby list for the 23 man French squad for the 2018 World Cup in Russia.
+On 17 May 2018, he was named on the standby list for the 23-man French squad for the 2018 FIFA World Cup in Russia.
 Due to his poor club form, he was not part of the French squad that won the World Cup.
 However, with a good club performance in the 2018–19 season, he was again back in the national squad, and played a role in the Euro 2020 qualifiers for France.